Winter cleaning in the house

 Some of the rooms have such high ceilings that we'll need to build a scaffold so we can clean high walls and collections.
 This includes the School Room, Yellow Room, Boudoir and the Saloon.
 Areas such as the grand stairs require a special scaffold, so that the team can complete their cleaning safely.

 Whilst the rest of the collection along the visitor route is cleaned during winter, we have a separate system for cleaning the books in the library (yes, we clean the books).
 This is sometimes done when the house is open – if you’re lucky, you might see the conservation team in action on your next visit.

 Alongside routine winter cleaning we have specialist conservators working on items of the collection that need some extra attention.
 Last year, two lamps from the collection were sent to a specialist conservator for remedial work, and will be returned to their homes this winter.
 The remaining lamps will then be sent away for repairs.

-Earlier in the year, we had Eyemats installed in certain rooms of the house along the visitor route.
+In 2018, we had Eyemats installed in certain rooms of the house along the visitor route.
 Eyemats are a protective flooring made to look exactly like the original floors, which means that we can still allow visitors to walk over the floors and see what they look like, without causing damage to the flooring underneath.

 Keeping the metalwork… rusty?

 We have a wonderful team of metalwork volunteers at Calke, who help us to keep the metal objects and fittings in the exact state we found them in.
 This winter, the team will be working in the kitchen.